telefonicaid/fiware-cygnus/flume/README.md

     hdfs:///user/<organization>/<servicePath>/<entityDescriptor>/<entityDescriptor>.txt

 Organizations are mapped to HDFS usernames, allowing specific private data spaces.
 The organization, in the current version, is the one given by the `cosmos_default_username` parameter that can be found in the configuration; in the future it is expected Orion notifications provide a real organization identifier.
-The service path is given by Orion as a header in the notification (`Fiware-Service`) and sent to the sinks through the Flume event headers (`fiware-service`),
+The service path is given by Orion as a header in the notification (`Fiware-Service`) and sent to the sinks through the Flume event headers (`fiware-service`).

 Within files, Json documents are written following one of these two schemas: